Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 ===============================================

-Instead of using an external PC to control the camera slider you can also use a RED Brick with an HDMI touchscreen.
+Instead of using an external PC to control the camera slider you can also use a :ref:`RED Brick <red_brick>` with an HDMI touchscreen.
 The RED Brick add-on for the camera slider contains the following parts:

 * 1x `MakerBeam 150mm, 6pcs, black <https://www.tinkerforge.com/en/shop/makerbeam/beams/makerbeam-150mm-6pcs-black.html>`__
 * 1x `MakerBeam 60mm, 8pcs, black <https://www.tinkerforge.com/en/shop/makerbeam/beams/makerbeam-60mm-8pcs-black.html>`__